 And finally, we have the author bio.
 Since it helps build trust, make sure to write information about the person who created the content every time you publish a new piece as a publisher.
 A good author bio includes the name of the author, their expertise, and links to their social profile and about page.

 Pro tip: Before planning anything based on an assumption, ensure you have good a understanding of Google’s latest quality rater guidelines.

 Key Takeaways for Business Blogs

 Author authority directly affects your brand reputation and influence.
 While Google isn’t saying that author authority affects search rankings and traffic, we do know that evaluating author authority is part of its content rating processes.

 Therefore, hiring authoritative bloggers and building your own authority (or the authority of your team members) is essential to your blog and your business’ success.

-With that in mind, make author authority a priority for your business over the next six months.
+With that in mind, make author authority a priority for your business over the next few months.
 It won’t be long until you start seeing positive results.